-GSvit can be downloaded as stable version, which is recommended, either as binary package for many different operating systems or as source code.
+GSvit can be downloaded as stable version, which is recommended, either as a Windows binary installer or as source code.
 A current development version can be also obtained from Subversion repository, however this is not recommended as code under development might behave unexpectedly.
-See GSvit download pages for more details.